I love medlars and enjoy giving tips on how to grow this wonderful specimen.

 Grow Your Own Medlars

 Medlars are small trees with attractive flowers and decorative edible fruits which, in taste and texture, resemble apple puree.
 They are unusual, hardy, and disease resistant and will give you a hearty crop of delicious medlars for eating raw, making jam, cheese or jelly.
-They are ready mid or late November when most of the other fruit is finished.
+They are ready in mid- or late November when most other fruits is finished.

 It's a shame that they've fallen from favour in recent years, because they were known to the ancients and were favourites of the Victorians, in Britain at least.